 Veins are the blood vessels that return blood to the heart from the body.
 To overcome the force of gravity, inside the veins are one-way valves which open to allow blood flow to the heart, and close to prevent “reflux” of blood back to the body.
-When these valves fail to function, or if the vein is damaged so the valves do not completely close, blood can begin to pool in the vein and cause a variety of vein complications.
+When these valves fail to function, or if there is damage to the vein so the valves do not completely close, blood can begin to pool in the vein and cause a variety of vein complications.

 Symptoms of Vein Disease

-Fortunately, most vein disease can be seen by looking at the size and color of the vein at the skin surface.
+Fortunately, most vein diseases can be seen by looking at the size and color of the vein at the surface of the skin.
 In some cases, however, the diseased vein may be deeper in the body and not visible through the skin.
 As a result, paying close attention to other symptoms is important in diagnosing vein disease.
 Many patients with vein disease experience the following:

 - Soreness or “tired” or “restless” legs, especially in the calf muscles.

 If you experience these symptoms, your physician at Nevada Vein and Vascular can quickly and easily perform a test to determine if you have vein disease.

 What Our Patients Say

 “Very thorough, excellent results.
 I am very grateful for the quality of treatment I received.
 A wonderful doctor!” – Jennifer B.

 Varicose Veins vs. Spider Veins

 There are two types of vein disease, varicose veins and spider veins.
 Varicose veins are the large, “rope-like” veins which are often 1/4″ or larger in diameter.
 Generally, varicose veins grow in size over time and can result in substantial pain and complications if not treated.